 Often called the "gardeners of the forest," tapirs play an important role in dispersing seeds.
 They require a large range for foraging, and when they eat fruits and berries in one area and travel to the next, they take those seeds with them in their digestive tract and disperse them as they defecate.
 This helps boost the genetic diversity of plants in the forest.
 And because tapirs are large animals — South America's largest land mammal — they move a lot of seeds.

-Speaking of size, the world's largest tapir is the Malay tapir, the black-and-white species pictured here.
+Speaking of size, the world's largest tapir is the Malayan tapir, the black-and-white species pictured here.
 It's found in Malaysia and Sumatra and can grow to be as large as 800 pounds.

 Tapirs are endangered